wdawson/okta.github.io/_source/_posts/2018-10-30-wordpress-authentication-with-okta.md

 Any users that exist in your Okta account will be able to log in, and a WordPress user will be created for them automatically.
 If your users have multi-factor authentication enabled, they'll be prompted for that too when they log in!

-## Get Started with Okta’s WordPress Login Plugin
+## Get Started with Okta's WordPress Login Plugin

 To get started, [sign up for a free Okta Developer account](https://developer.okta.com/signup/).